-Oriental Cats can be categorized as long or short-haired, with the short-haired variety being much more common.
-While it is believed that a similar type of cat was developed in Turkey in the 19th century, with the introduction of the popular Persian cat, they quickly disappeared across Europe.
+Oriental cats can be categorized as long or short-haired, with the short-haired variety being much more common.
+While it is rumored that an early version of the oriental longhair was developed in Turkey in the 19th century, the introduction of the popular Persian cat rendered the lesser-known long-haired cat obsolete.

 Oriental Longhair Care

-They don't have a double coat so, even though it is long, it does not require the intensive grooming of longer haired breeds like the Persian.
-A good brush out once a week to remove dead hairs should suffice.
+The oriental longhair does not have a double coat so, even though the hair is long, it doesn't require the intensive grooming of longer-haired breeds like the Persian.
+A good brush-out once a week to remove dead hairs should suffice.

 Common Health Problems

-- Progressive Retinal Atrophy: This is a gradual degenerative condition which ultimately leads to blindness.
+- Progressive Retinal Atrophy: This is a gradual degenerative condition that ultimately leads to blindness.